pivotal/docs-tap/getting-started/deploy-first-app.md

-# Develop your first application on Tanzu Application Platform
+# Deploy your first application on Tanzu Application Platform

-This topic will guide you through developing your first application on Tanzu Application Platform.
+This how-to topic guides you through deploying your first application on Tanzu Application Platform.

+## <a id="you-will"></a>What you will do

+- Download an application accelerator, which serves as a template that codifies best practices and provides important configuration and structures ready and available for use.
+- Upload it to your Git repository of choice.
+- Run a CLI command to deploy the app.
+- View the build and runtime logs for your app.
+- View the Web App in your browser.
+- Optionally add your application to Tanzu Application Platform GUI Software Catalog.

 Before you start, be sure you've completed all of the [Getting started prerequisites](../getting-started.md#get-started-prereqs).
-In this walkthrough, you will use an application accelerator.
 For background on application accelerators, see [Application Accelerator](about-application-accelerator.md).

 ## <a id="deploy-your-app"></a>Deploy your application